THajiyev/Zebra-Beautify/README.md

 data = data_extractor.get_match_zebra("match_key")
 ```

 Some past Zebra MotionWorks data on TBA is missing a lot of coordinates from the start of the match.
-By default, the algorithm ignores any data where the first 10 coordinate pairs are missing(the first pair on 1.0 second).
-But you can change the maximum number of deciseconds missing for data to still be accepted.
+By default, the algorithm ignores any data where the first 10 coordinate pairs are missing(the first pair on 1.0 second or later).
+But you can change the maximum number of coordinate pairs missing for data to still be accepted.

 For example, let's say you can tolerate the first 50 coordinate pairs missing.